gituser-rk/cmk_livestatus_trafficlight/README.md

 (LED board remounted at backside)

 ![Pic7](pics/7.jpg)
-(View inside the head, baseplate mounted)
+(View inside the head, baseplate mounted.
+Originally it had a MicroUSB port and I've extended the smaller hole to a rectangular to fit the RJ45 plug.)

 ![Pic8](pics/8.jpg)
 (In action prior to mounting the base plate)